zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 The command deploys the Ingress Controller in your Kubernetes cluster in the default configuration.
 The configuration section lists the parameters that can be configured during installation.

-### Upgrading the Chart
+### Upgrade the chart

 Helm does not upgrade the CRDs during a release upgrade.
-Before you upgrade a release, see [Upgrading the CRDs](#upgrading-the-crds).
+Before you upgrade a release, see [Upgrade the CRDs](#upgrade-the-crds).

 To upgrade the release `my-release`: